 Derivatives Go to Principal

-Derivatives can include futures contracts, swap agreements, and other financial instruments whose value is tied to an underlying asset or index.
-When a trustee engages in these transactions, the question is whether the proceeds count as income for current beneficiaries or principal for remainder beneficiaries.
-Arizona law answers clearly: unless the trustee is already accounting for the activity under section 14-7412 as part of a business, all receipts and disbursements from derivative transactions are allocated to principal.
+In trusts in arizona, derivatives can include futures contracts, swap agreements, and other financial instruments.
+Their value is tied to an underlying asset or index.
+When a trustee engages in these transactions, the question is clear.
+Do the proceeds count as income for current beneficiaries or principal for remainder beneficiaries?
+Under the arizona revised statutes, unless the trustee accounts for the activity under section 14-7412 as part of a business, all receipts and disbursements go to principal.

 To the extent that a trustee does not account under section 14-7412 for transactions in derivatives, the trustee shall allocate to principal receipts from and disbursements made in connection with those transactions.

-A.R.S. § 14-7423(A)This default rule makes sense for most trusts.
-Derivatives are typically used to hedge risk or speculate on price movements, not to generate regular income.
+A.R.S. § 14-7423(A)This default rule makes sense for most irrevocable trusts and other trust structures.
+Derivatives are typically used to hedge risk or meet certain financial objectives.
+They are not used to generate regular income.
 Treating them as principal keeps the trust's income stream predictable for beneficiaries who depend on it.

 Options Follow the Same Path